DevelopedLogic/autovpn/README.md

 # autovpn

 `autovpn` is a tool to automatically connect you to a random VPN in a country of your choice.
-It uses `openvpn` to connect you to a server obtained from [VPN Gate](http://www.vpngate.net/en/).
+It uses [openvpn][openvpn] to connect you to a server obtained from [VPN Gate](http://www.vpngate.net/en/).

 ### Compiling